vuejs/docs/src/guide/essentials/class-and-style.md

 # Class and Style Bindings

-A common need for data binding is manipulating an element's class list and its inline styles.
-Since they are both attributes, we can use `v-bind` to handle them: we only need to calculate a final string with our expressions.
-However, meddling with string concatenation is annoying and error-prone.
+A common need for data binding is manipulating an element's class list and inline styles.
+Since `class` and `style` are both attributes, we can use `v-bind` to assign them a string value dynamically, much like with other attributes.
+However, trying to generate those values using string concatenation can be annoying and error-prone.
 For this reason, Vue provides special enhancements when `v-bind` is used with `class` and `style`.
 In addition to strings, the expressions can also evaluate to objects or arrays.

 ## Binding HTML Classes